 Registered nonprofits, please note, it is up to you to keep your agency information and opportunities current.
-If you have misplaced your agency password, please contact Donna Pulda, Manager of the Volunteer Center, at (561) 375-6600.
+If you have misplaced your agency password, please contact Donna Pulda, Director of the Volunteer Center, at (561) 375-6600.

 United Way of Palm Beach County's Volunteer Center is actively involved with disaster management efforts as the lead volunteer agency for Palm Beach County Emergency Management ESF-15.
 As such, United Way coordinates volunteers to support the relief effort in the county before and after a disaster.
 That responsibility includes calling into action United Way’s trained volunteers, opening a Volunteer Reception Center (VRC) to mobilize more volunteers (within 72 hours after a disaster strikes) throughout the county.

 The VRC would open within 72 hours of a disaster and would serve as a central location for the coordination of volunteers assisting in the relief efforts.
 In an instance of disaster, United Way of Palm Beach County would open a VRC and would call registered VRC volunteers to help staff the VRC.
 Next, the County, other governments and agencies would inform United Way where they need assistance.
 Then, United Way’s VRC would coordinate volunteers and send them to the areas in need.

 United Way recruits year-round for disaster volunteers, and provides VRC training.
 If you would like to be a disaster assistance volunteer, or would like a presentation to your group about such volunteer opportunities, please contact Donna Pulda, Director of the Volunteer Center, at (561) 375-6621.